 5. No one is good enough to go to heaven.
-All have sinned and fall short of God’s glory (Romans 3:23); no one is good enough, and that is why we need Jesus.
+All have sinned and fall short of God’s glory (Romans 3:23); no one is good enough, and that is why we need Jesus, God in the flesh.
 He lived the perfect life that we could not, and He died to pay for our sin so that we might be made acceptable to God. “‘He himself bore our sins’ in his body on the cross, so that we might die to sins and live for righteousness; ‘by his wounds you have been healed’” (1 Peter 2:24).

 Moralistic Therapeutic Deism is not an official religion.
 Probably no one would ever identify himself as a “Moralistic Therapeutic Deist.”
 The real problem is that moralism is not Christianity, and most people who hold these beliefs are likely to identify themselves as Christians when in fact they are living to glorify themselves!